 Huber, Peter.
 Nov 27, 2006.
 Love Uranium.
 Forbes.

 Alice Friedemann’s review of “Wheel of Fortune.
 The Battle for Oil and Power in Russia”, by Thane Gustafson.
 2012.
-The main thesis of this book is that Russia will collapse again.
-Soon.
-Unless Russia drills offshore and in the Arctic … Continue reading
+Update July 2013: Former Soviet Union peak oil and gas has excellent graphs of Russian oil and gas production and where … Continue reading